fommil/fpmortals/manuscript/backmatter.md

 ~~~~~~~~

 Note that the `Human` data constructor and `Resource` type do not need to be the
-same.
+same name.
 Record syntax generates the equivalent of a field accessor and a copy
 method.

 {lang="text"}